 Though we plan for 2-3, we usually have one every other month depending on the influxes of feature requests.

 Yes.
 Proxy will gather & transmit data from all monitors recognized by Windows on the Host machine.
+The Master's connection window has a "Montior Select" drop-down, so that Proxy could focus only the monitor of choice within the connection windlw.
 Within the connection window, a user may select only the primary monitor to be displayed, or just the secondary.
 By default, all monitors will be shown.

 Yes.
 Built into the Proxy Host installation directory is “PhSetup”, the command line configuration utility.
 For every setting in the Proxy Host Control Panel’s UI, there’s an equivalent command - the end of the Proxy Host Manual PDF lists valid PhSetup commands.
 Below is an example of how to add a license, a Gateway, and a Station Name.
 Copy/paste below into Notepad, edit the values as appropriate, save as .bat and run as Administrator: